By Heather Krick

 The audience also heard from Jamila Johnson, Managing Attorney for the Unanimous Jury Project (Jim Crow Juries) with The Promise of Justice Initiative in New Orleans, Louisiana.
 The project works with 1,600 prisoners who were convicted by a Jim Crow jury.
 The term “Jim Crow jury” describes a jury who convicted a defendant without a unanimous decision on the defendant’s guilt.
 When jurors’ votes are required to be kept secret, there is a possibility that the opinions of Black jurors may be silenced.
 This policy has made it seem easier to convict Black Louisianans when non-unanimous decisions are influenced by racial biases and juries are not diverse.
 In April, the United States Supreme Court found non-unanimous decisions unconstitutional.
 As a result, all prisoners affected by this decision have one year to file for post-conviction relief.
 In response, Jamila’s organization needs to file another 200 cases within the next two months to preserve the rights of those affected by this decision.
 The Unanimous Jury Project has video trainings available and will co-counsel with volunteers.

-Heather Krick is the principle of Heather Krick, Attorney at Law.
+Heather Krick is the principle of Heather Krick, Attorney at Law and a member of our Communications Committee.